The Resurrection of the Old Lick Cemetery In Roanoke Virginia

 What happened to the cemetery is also pretty upsetting.

-A good three-quarters of the cemetery needed to be cleared for the planned Interstate 581.
-The family members of the deceased were given the option to re-inter their beloved dead at their own expense (I'm not sure where) but, as you have just read, no one in that neighborhood had the financial wherewithal to rebury their dead; they weren't even sure where they could house the living.
-So more than 930 people were unceremoniously scooped up and placed in a mass grave at Coyner Springs, Roanoke's Potter's Field at the time.
-The remaining graves were largely abandoned, and nature took over the cemetery.
+A good half of the cemetery (the city's portion) needed to be cleared for the planned Interstate 581.
+The family members of the deceased were given the option to re-inter their beloved dead at their own expense, but, as you have just read, no one in that neighborhood had the financial wherewithal to rebury their dead; they weren't even sure where they could house the living.
+So, more than 930 people were unceremoniously scooped up and placed in a mass grave at Coyner Springs, Roanoke's Potter's Field.
+The remaining graves were largely sealed off from public access, it became difficult to get landscaping equipment into the cemetery, and honeysuckle and ailanthus began to take over the grounds.

-The revitalization of the cemetery began in 2019, first with a gathering of names and next with the 2021 creation of Friends of Old Lick Cemetery, which has been slowly reclaiming the cemetery and is the organization I began helping right after we moved here.
+The revitalization of the cemetery began in 2019, first with a gathering of names and then with the 2021 creation of Friends of Old Lick Cemetery.
+Friends of Old Lick Cemetery has been slowly reclaiming the cemetery and is the organization I began helping right after we moved here.
 Resurrecting the graveyard has been rewarding work, and I'm glad to be a part of it.

 I've even found the graves of people who served in the Union Army during the US Civil War!
 Stay tuned to www.everydaypatriot.com for their stories.